 Banning Captive Audience Meetings (S.6603 Ramos): Captive audience meetings are mandatory meetings often used in union-busting campaigns.
 This legislation would prevent employers from requiring employees to attend these mandatory meetings.

-Pied-a-terre Tax (S.44 Hoylman / A.4540 Glick): This bill would create a progressive tax on absentee owners' second luxury condos in NYC worth $5 million dollars or more.
+Pied-a-terre Tax (S.44 Hoylman / A.4540 Glick): This bill would create a minimal tax on second luxury condos in Manhattan worth $5 million dollars or more.

 Expanding the Millionaire’s Tax: This would expand income brackets to ensure that high-income New Yorkers pay their “fair share” in taxes.